lblod/subsidy-applications-management-service/README.md

 # source data extractors
 $ mkdir -p tailored/source
 ```
-Withing these directories you'll define an `index.js` that exports an array of extractors.
+Within these directories you'll define an `index.js` that exports an array of extractors.
 These will be called on enhancement of a new SemanticForm.

 > NOTE: these extractors run in the order of definition